spack/spack/lib/spack/docs/getting_started.rst

          prefix: 'c:\Program Files (x86)\Microsoft Visual Studio\2019\Professional\Common7\IDE\CommonExtensions\Microsoft\CMake\Ninja'
        buildable: False

+It is important to note that the version of your Ninja and CMake could be different than what is shown here.
+If there is a difference, make sure to use your version instead of the version listed above.
+Similiarly, if you use a different version of Visual Studio ("Community" for example), make sure the Professional part of the location is changed to your version.

+The ``packages.yaml``file should be placed inside either the ``.spack`` directory or the ``.spack\windows`` directory.

 You can also use an separate installation of CMake if you have one and prefer to use it.
 If you don't have a path to Ninja analogous to the above, then you can obtain it by running the Visual Studio Installer and following the instructions at the start of this section.

 ^^^^^^^^^^^^^^^^^
 Step 4: Use Spack